Digby and Xanthe outside the studio – with the kiln firing behind them

 Many South African potters and ceramists have started their careers in his studio and continue to work there.

 Digby is also a competitive oarsman and cyclist (mountain-bikes).
-He has rowed in several FISA World Masters (The World Rowing Federation, FISA - from the French, Fédération Internationale des Sociétés d'Aviron), including Hungary in September 2019, where he won a gold medal in the single sculls.
+He has rowed in several FISA World Masters (The World Rowing Federation, FISA - from the French, Fédération Internationale des Sociétés d'Aviron), including Hungary in September 2019, where he won a gold medal in the single sculls and South Africa in 2023 where he won gold in a quad.
 He rowed in the World Masters' Games in New Zealand in 2017.
 He has ridden many of South Africa's multi-stage mountain bike events including Sani2C, Imana Wild Ride, Swazi Frontier, Tour de Kruger, Tour de Tuli, Berg2Bush.

 The photographs below were taken on the Tour de Tuli and in Vienna.

 'Objects of Consciousness and Experience.
 The (very) large pots of Digby Hoets' by Ronnie Watt 2014

 Digby Hoets: Larger than Life by Gail de Klerk (National Ceramics Quarterly, Summer 2002)

 'Digby Hoets: On a Grand Scale', by Wilma Cruise (from British Ceramic Review April 2002)

 Digby Hoets: Larger than Life by Nigel GK Tharg (Gregory John Kerr) (National Ceramics Quarterly 1987)